MicrosoftDocs/quantum-docs-pr/articles/libraries/machine-learning/basic-classification.md

 In this guide we will use the half-moon dataset, using a classifier structure defined in Q#.

-## Execute the classifier from the host program
+## Host program

-First, let's take a look at the host programs to see what the process looks like.
-Your host program will consist of three parts:
+Your host program consists of three parts:

-- Loading of the data from the dataset.
+- Loads the dataset
-- Execution of the training to obtain the parameters and the bias that determine the model.
+- Executes training to determine the parameters and bias of the model.
-- Validation of the model to test the accuracy.
+- Validates the model to determine its accuracy

     ### [Python with Visual Studio Code or the Command Line](#tab/tabid-python)